Unlocking the Power of AI Text Generation with Retrieval Augmented Generation (RAG)

 print("Response:", response)

-• In this example, I provide a dummy knowledge base and a user query with a masked token.
+- In this example, I provide a dummy knowledge base and a user query with a masked token.

-• The generate_response function retrieves relevant information from the knowledge base and generates a response by filling in the masked token using the language model.
+function retrieves relevant information from the knowledge base and generates a response by filling in the masked token using the language model. - Finally, the response is printed to the console.